gucheng0712/CheatSheet/GitHub-CheatSheet.md

 ```

-## In Order to Use GitHub, Understanding Some important Vocabulary is Necessary:
+## In Order to Use GitHub, Understanding Some important Vocabularies is Necessary:
 #### 1. Branch
 >A branch is a parallel version of a repository.
 It is contained within the repository, but does not affect the primary or master branch allowing you to work freely without disrupting the "live" version.
 When you've made the changes you want to make, you can merge your branch back into the master branch to publish your changes.